JohnBrunson/100-days-of-python/README.md

 - Two steps forward, one back.
 I was able to implement the screen clearing function fairly easily.
   - The problem is that I can't figure out for the life of me why the code to evaluate "If that guess wasn't in this list of letters, subtract a life."
 - My brain is mush.
 I'll try again tomorrow.

+## Day 7

+- Still didn't get it, so did a "phone a bot" to get the answer.
+I think I understand the solution, and went back to implement the code.
+It's now working mostly correct.
+I still think it's a tad hacky.

+- I do think the only solution to this is probably "build more projects."
+So, the proverbial "you" will get tortured with that.